cantafionathan/cantafionathan.github.io/blog/mle-is-not-intuitive.md

 I wonder if a more general result can be proven, for example that $\mathbb{P}(A)=0$ so long as the classic regularity conditions are satisfied.

-This point about densities not being probabilities and so why should maximizing them be a good idea is a subtle one.
+This point, about whether estimating parameters by maximizing likelihoods is reasonable or not, is a subtle one.
 And I feel that it gets  glossed over in statistics education.
 Maybe that's because in the end everything works out nicely so it doesn't really matter.
 But I do feel this was worthwhile thinking about.

 Thanks for reading!